natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 This lab is created to give you some kind of understanding on how to deploy fullstack (sort of) application that can be accessible via the network.
 You will then deploy both the web application and the HTCPCP server and sniff the packets exchanged using Wireshark.

 > [The base code for project was originally taken from here](https://jamesg.blog/2021/11/18/hypertext-coffee-pot/), refactored, styled and adapted with more functionalities added to suit our learning experience in the lab.
 Special thanks to 2023 CSE TAs Cassie and Ryan for the inspiration, ideas, and contribution to create this lab.

+# Submission

+Once you have completed all tasks, schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.

+{:.task-title}
+> ✅ Checkoff
+>
+> Demonstrate the features implemented in Task 1 to our TAs to obtain the checkoff mark for this lab.

 ### System requirements